Document Type : Original Article

 Abstract

-Background: Postoperative adhesions are a serious health problem with significant implications for quality of life and healthcare costs.
+Introduction: Postoperative adhesions are a serious health problem with significant implications for quality of life and healthcare costs.
 This study aimed to investigate the effect of two substances, PerClot® Powder and Surgicel, in reducing adhesions after hysterectomy in rat models compared to the control group.

 Methods: This study used an interventional laboratory trial design.
-The study population consisted of 30 adult female rats, which were randomly assigned to three groups (n=10 per group) and underwent hysterectomy under standard conditions.
+The study population consisted of 30 adult female rats, which were randomly assigned to three groups (n = 10 per group) and underwent hysterectomy under standard conditions.
 The three groups received either Surgicel, PerClot®, or no treatment (control group).
 Adhesions were graded using the Leach grading system and analyzed using SPSS version 22, through the Chi-square test.

-Results: No significant difference was found among the Surgicel, PerClot®, and control groups regarding adhesion grades (p = 0.064).
-However, a significant difference was observed between the Surgicel and control groups (p = 0.014).
+Results: No significant difference was found among the Surgicel, PerClot®, and control groups regarding adhesion grades (P = 0.064).
+However, a significant difference was observed between the Surgicel and control groups (P = 0.014).
 The Surgicel group had a higher frequency of grade 0 adhesions (60%) and no grade 2 adhesions, while the control group had a frequency of 10% for grade 0 adhesions and 50% for grade 2 adhesions.
-Additionally, no significant difference was found between the PerClot® and control groups (p = 0.214), indicating similar adhesion grade distributions.
-No significant difference was observed between the Surgicel and PerClot® groups (p = 0.301).
+Additionally, no significant difference was found between the PerClot® and control groups (P = 0.214), indicating similar adhesion grade distributions.
+No significant difference was observed between the Surgicel and PerClot® groups (P = 0.301).

 Conclusion: According to the findings, Surgicel significantly reduces adhesion severity compared to the control, while PerClot® does not show a significant effect.
 In addition, there is no significant difference between the Surgicel and PerClot® groups regarding adhesion.